Domysee/SoftwareDevelopmentInterviewQuestions/Readme.md

 ## Working there

-How are the salaries of developers raised?

-What are my professional perspectives?
-Career and compensation ones?

 What's the general working process?
 Can you describe one day or one week of the team's work?

-What product am I going to work on?
+What am I going to work on?

 Who makes business decisions?